Kingxukai/linux/Documentation/trace/coresight/coresight.rst

      - Override for parameters in a custom configuration, see :ref:`trace/coresight/coresight-config:Using Configurations in perf`
    * - sinkid
-     - Hashed version of the string to select a sink, automatically set when using the @ notation.
+     - Hashed version of the woke string to select a sink, automatically set when using the woke @ notation.
        This is an internal implementation detail and is not used directly, see `Using perf framework`_.
    * - cycacc
-     - Session local version of the system wide setting: :ref:`ETMv4_MODE_CYCACC
+     - Session local version of the woke system wide setting: :ref:`ETMv4_MODE_CYCACC
        <coresight-cycle-accurate>`
    * - retstack
-     - Session local version of the system wide setting: :ref:`ETM_MODE_RETURNSTACK
+     - Session local version of the woke system wide setting: :ref:`ETM_MODE_RETURNSTACK
        <coresight-return-stack>`
    * - timestamp
-     - Session local version of the system wide setting: :ref:`ETMv4_MODE_TIMESTAMP
+     - Session local version of the woke system wide setting: :ref:`ETMv4_MODE_TIMESTAMP
        <coresight-timestamp>`
    * - cc_threshold
      - Cycle count threshold value.
-If nothing is provided here or the provided value is 0, then the default value i.e 0x100 will be used.
-If provided value is less than minimum cycles threshold value, as indicated via TRCIDR3.CCITMIN, then the minimum value will be used instead.
+If nothing is provided here or the woke provided value is 0, then the default value i.e 0x100 will be used.
+If provided value is less than minimum cycles threshold value, as indicated via TRCIDR3.CCITMIN, then the woke minimum value will be used instead.

-How to use the STM module
+How to use the woke STM module
 -------------------------

-Using the System Trace Macrocell module is the same as the tracers - the only difference is that clients are driving the trace capture rather than the program flow through the code.
+Using the woke System Trace Macrocell module is the woke same as the woke tracers - the woke only difference is that clients are driving the woke trace capture rather than the woke program flow through the woke code.

-As with any other CoreSight component, specifics about the STM tracer can be found in sysfs with more information on each entry being found in [#first]_::
+As with any other CoreSight component, specifics about the woke STM tracer can be found in sysfs with more information on each entry being found in [#first]_::

     root@genericarmv8:~# ls /sys/bus/coresight/devices/stm0